open-mmlab/mmocr/docs/model_serving.md

 ### From your Local Machine

-Getting your models prepared, the next step is to start the service with just one line:
+Getting your models prepared, the next step is to start the service with a one-line command:

 ```bash
 # To load all the models in ./checkpoints